ACADEMIC SUPPORT PROGRAM AND STUDENT SUCCESS PROGRAM

 Acadia University welcomes students with special needs and will identify the extent of support services available to accommodate individual requests.

-Students who required specific individual accommodation to successfully complete their academic work (i.e. extended periods of examination) will be required to provide recent documentation of accommodations after admission has been confirmed.
-This information will be forwarded to the Registrar's Office.
-The Registrar will then notify the dean or director of that student's program to ensure their needs will be met and any extra concerns considered when academic decisions are made.
+Students who require specific individual accommodation to successfully complete their academic work (i.e. expended periods of examinations) will be required to pro-vide recent documentation of accommodations after admission has been con-firmed.
+This information will be forwarded to the Counselling Centre.
+The Counselling Centre will then be able to confirm these requirements at the request of faculty and assist with special arrangements for examinations at the request of the student.

 To ensure inclusion of students with special needs into residence life, Acadia residences are accessible.
-Residence applications should be accompanied by a letter outlining any special accommodation requirement based on a special need.
+Residence applications should be accompanied by a letter outlining specific accommodation requirements based on a special need.